bajwa4200/Quan_AI/README.md

 You can create a virtual environment and install the dependencies using pip:

-"python -m venv env
+python -m venv env
+source env/bin/activate

-source env/bin/activate  # On Windows, use `env\Scripts\activate`
+# On Windows, use `env\Scripts\activate`

-pip install -r requirements.txt"
+pip install -r requirements.txt

 Make sure to have the following packages in your requirements.txt: